jimmykurian/Reactivities/client-app/docs/app/features/activities/form/ActivityForm/functions/default.md

 for collecting activity details such as title, description, category, date, city, and venue.
 It includes input fields and buttons for submitting or canceling the form.
 The form state is managed using the `useState` hook, and the `handleInputChange` function updates the form state.
+The `handleSubmit` function is used to create or edit the activity when the form is submitted.

 ## Example